istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.4/index.md

 {{< relnote >}}

+## Security update

+- [CVE-2025-61732](https://github.com/advisories/GHSA-8jvr-vh7g-f8gx) (CVSS score 8.6, High): A discrepancy between how Go and C/C++ comments were parsed allowed for code smuggling into the resulting cgo binary.
+- [CVE-2025-68121](https://github.com/advisories/GHSA-h355-32pf-p2xm) (CVSS score 4.8, Moderate): A flaw in crypto/tls session resumption allows resumed handshakes to succeed when they should fail if ClientCAs or RootCAs are mutated between the initial and resumed handshake.
+This can occur when using `Config.Clone` with mutations or `Config.GetConfigForClient`.
+As a result, clients may resume sessions with unintended servers, and servers may resume sessions with unintended clients.

 ## Changes

 - **Added** an opt-in feature when using `istio-cni` in ambient mode to create an Istio owned CNI config